in Wyomissing, PA

 Dr. Edward Skorpinski was born and raised in suburban Philadelphia and attended college at LaSalle University before enrolling in medical school at Johns Hopkins University in Baltimore.
 He completed his pediatric residency at the Children’s Hospital of Philadelphia before entering private practice here in Berks County in 1994.
 After 10 years of general pediatrics, Dr. Skorpinski returned to the university setting to complete a fellowship in allergy & immunology at Thomas Jefferson University and the A.I.
 DuPont Hospital for Children.
 He has been a practicing allergist/immunologist in the Wyomissing area since 2006, and maintains board certification in both allergy/immunology and pediatrics.

-Dr. Skorpinski resides in the Leesport area with his wife and two children and enjoys gardening, golf and bowling in addition to following his children’s activities.
+Dr. Skorpinski resides with his wife and turtles, and enjoys gardening, golf and bowling in addition to running marathons with his son and baking with his daughter.

 Board Certification: Allergy/Immunology